adcroft-gfdl/convert_WOA13/README.md

 # convert_WOA13

 This package is provided on an "as is" basis and the user assumes responsibility for its use.
 This is **NOT** part of the NOAA-NODC World Ocean Atlas products.

 ## Purpose

-1. Download all the 1-degree ocean climatological data in a directory;
+1. Download all the [World Ocean Atlas (2013)](https://www.nodc.noaa.gov/OC5/woa13/) 1-degree climatological ocean data;
-1. Calculate the potential temperature in a consistent format for each time-period and analysis frequency;
+1. Calculate potential temperature for each time-period and analysis frequency;
-1. Install the above data in a convenient format (e.g. monthly data in one file);
+1. Install the above data in a convenient format (e.g. monthly data in one file) in a local directory;
 1. Document and record the above process for the purpose of reproducibility in the future.

 ## Usage